-The data are submitted to the Secretariat within 9 months of the end of the cruise.
+The data collected during the cruise are submitted to the Secretariat within 9 months of the end of the cruise.

-The results of the research cruise are reported to the SC and the MoP.
+The results of the research cruise are reported to the SC and the Meeting of the Parties.

-No subsequent research cruise will be permitted by the organisation undertaking the cruise if they do not submit the data emanating from the cruise to the SIOFA Secretariat and a final detailed cruise report is submitted
+No subsequent research cruise will be permitted by the organisation undertaking the cruise if they do not submit the data emanating from the cruise to the SIOFA Secretariat and a final detailed cruise report is submitted.

+Research cruise operators shall allow scientists from CCPs to participate in the cruise as development opportunities or to provide relevant expertise.

+Research cruises may be conducted by fishing vessels registered in SIOFA RAV subject to conditions of MoP’s authorisation upon recommendation of SC, and comply with SIOFA CMMs.

 Scientific Committee